apache/rocketmq-externals/README.md

 This project is used to receive and send messages between [RocketMQ](https://github.com/alibaba/RocketMQ) and [Flume-ng](https://github.com/apache/flume)

-1. Firstly,please confirm you have known about [RocketMQ](https://github.com/alibaba/RocketMQ) and [Flume-ng](https://github.com/apache/flume).
+1. Firstly, please get familiar with [RocketMQ](https://github.com/alibaba/RocketMQ) and [Flume-ng](https://github.com/apache/flume).
 2. Ensure that the jar related to [RocketMQ](https://github.com/alibaba/RocketMQ/releases/download/v3.2.2/alibaba-rocketmq-client-java-3.2.2.tar.gz) exists in local maven repository.
-3. Execute the command in rocketmq-flume root directory `mvn clean install dependency:copy-dependencies`
+3. Execute the following command in rocketmq-flume root directory

+   `mvn clean install dependency:copy-dependencies`

 4. Copy the jar depended by rocketmq-flume to `$FLUME_HOME/lib`(the specific jar will be given later)

 ## Sink